Thalattoarchon: Skull

 The skull of the only specimen of Thalattoarchon is partially preserved, missing the entire rostrum and the front of the mandible.
 The rest is still well preserved and allows it to be viewed as a whole.
-The eye sockets are elongated, reaching up to 29 cm, and each contain a sclerotic ring.
+The eye sockets are elongated, reaching up to 29 cm, and each contain a scleral ring.
 The superior temporal fenestrae are large and oval, sharing a similar shape to those of Shastasaurus.
 The maxillae extend well below the eye sockets and carry large teeth all the way to their posterior ends.
 The nasal bones are very extensive and come into contact with the postorbital bones, but do not extend as far as the superior temporal fenestrae.
 The frontal bones are smaller, forming the anteromedial edge of the superior temporal fenestrae and surrounding the pineal foramen.
 In front of the pineal foramen there is a small sagittal crest that takes on the shape of a large plate further back.
 The parietal bones are smaller than the frontal bones and medially form the superior temporal fenestrae.
 The lacrimal bones and jugal bones are narrow and slender in shape.

 The palate, although partially preserved, appears to be dominated by the large pterygoid bones.
 In the lower jaw, the dentary bone extends to the level of the maxillae but apparently lacks teeth on its rearmost part.
 This means that at least the fifth or sixth tooth in the maxillae would be missing a facing tooth in the mandible.
 The surangular has a distinct coronoid process located posterior to the eye sockets.
 Although the only known teeth of Thalattoarchon are located at the posterior level of the maxillae, it is possible that their size would increase towards the middle of the jaws.
 This morphological trend is also observed in many ichthyosaurs and other now extinct marine reptiles, such as mosasaurs, thalattosuchians and pliosaurs.
 The largest preserved tooth is at least 12 cm long, with the crown alone measuring 5 cm.
 The teeth represent one of the main autapomorphies of Thalattoarchon, being large and thin, having two sharp edges each and a fairly smooth crown.
 The related genus Himalayasaurus has very similar dentition, but the latter differs from Thalattoarchon by the presence of longitudinal grooves on the crown.